zam7/CoastalEngineering/Problem_Set_3.md

 | ---- | --- |
 |   0.314   |  0.238   |

-Using the dispersion relationship and shallow water limits, the wave at the piles is a shallow water.
+Using the dispersion relationship and shallow water limits, the wave at the piles is a shallow water wave.
+This confirms the answer found in 1a.

 1c) What are the maximum onshore water particle velocity ($u$ & $w$) at the location of the pile?